-SMC 17C 240.210 Temporary Signs
+Section 17C 240.244 Temporary Signs

-A. No Permit required.
-No sign permit is required for temporary signs.

-- B. Removal.
-Temporary signs may be displayed for a period not to exceed one hundred and eighty (180) days.
-Any abandoned temporary sign shall be removed.
-Failure to remove an abandoned temporary sign shall constitute a violation of this chapter.
-The director of public works and utilities shall have the authority to require the removal of any abandoned temporary sign in the public right-of-way, authority over abandoned temporary signs in other locations is described in SMC 17C.240.050.
+- A. No Permit required.
+No sign permit is required for temporary signs. - B. Removal.
+Any abandoned temporary sign, or other temporary signs that are not explicitly allowed within the right-of-way shall be removed.
+Failure to remove such signs shall constitute a violation of this chapter. - The director of public works and utilities shall have the authority to require the immediate removal of any abandoned temporary sign or other temporary signs not explicitly allowed in the public right-of-way; - Authority over abandoned temporary signs in other locations is described in SMC 17C.240.050.
 The removal shall be at the cost of the sign and/or property owner. - C. Materials.
 See the definition of "temporary sign" in Section 17C.240.015. - D. City property (excluding City right-of-way).
 Temporary signs on City-owned property (excluding City right-of-way) are allowed only in conjunction with an approved Special Event permit. - E. City Right-of-Way outside of the Roadway.
 Temporary signs allowed to be placed in the right-of-way shall meet the following standards: - 1.
-The sign is entirely outside the roadway. - 2.
-The sign is no larger than the maximum allowed for a freestanding temporary sign in the zoning district. - 3.
-The sign is entirely outside of the area of a right-of-way corner that is between the curb and the lines created by extending the property line to the curb face (See Figure 10a).
+The sign is entirely outside the roadway. - The sign is no larger than the maximum allowed for a freestanding temporary sign in the zoning district. - 3.
+The sign is entirely outside of the area of a right-of-way corner that is between the curb and the lines created by extending the property line to the curb face (See Figure 11a).